 But before you reconsider that long-awaited cruise vacation because of gloom-and-doom reports on television and in your daily paper, know these facts:

-Question: What is Norovirus and how is it spread?
-Answer: Norovirus is named after an outbreak that occurred in Norwalk, Ohio, some 35 years ago.
+Norovirus is named after an outbreak that occurred in Norwalk, Ohio, in the late 1960s.
 According to the Centers for Disease Control and Prevention's Vessel Sanitation Program, "Noroviruses are a group of viruses (previously known as Norwalk-like viruses) that can affect the stomach and intestines.
 These viruses can cause people to have gastroenteritis, an inflammation of the stomach and the large intestines.
 Gastroenteritis is sometimes called a calicivirus infection or food poisoning, even though it may not always be related to food."

 Though Norovirus can be passed via contaminated food and water, when it comes to cruise ships it is typically spread through physical contact with ill people or surfaces/objects they may have touched.
 This includes shaking hands, caring for a sick friend or family member, sharing food or eating from the same utensils, and not washing hands after using the bathroom or changing diapers (the highly transmittable fecal-oral spread).

 Bottom line?
-For the most part, Norovirus outbreaks are the results of guests setting sail sick ... and passing it around.
+For the most part, Norovirus outbreaks are the results of passengers setting sail sick ... and passing it around.

-water as dehydration is a common side-effect.
-If they report symptoms, passengers are typically quarantined to their cabins to prevent spreading the illness to others -- not an ideal situation, but necessary.
+If you feel ill from Norovirus while on a cruise ship, visit the ship's doctor.
+Additionally, be sure to drink plenty of water, as dehydration is a common side-effect.
+If passengers report symptoms, they are typically quarantined to their cabins to prevent spreading the illness to others -- not an ideal situation, but necessary.

-Q: How long will it take me to recover?
-A: Once you have been exposed to Norovirus, it takes anywhere from one to three days for its symptoms to appear; symptoms typically last only 24 to 48 hours but keep up the good hygiene -- people may be contagious for as long as two weeks after recovery.
+Once you have been exposed to Norovirus, it takes anywhere from one to three days for its symptoms to appear.
+Symptoms typically last only 24 to 48 hours but keep up the good hygiene for longer; people may be contagious for as long as two weeks after recovery.

-Q: Why do I only hear about Norovirus outbreaks on cruise ships?
-A: It has been a particular problem of late for cruise ships because passengers and crew typically occupy close -- and closed-in -- quarters, such as casinos, theaters and banquet-style dining rooms.
+Norovirus has been a particular problem of late for cruise ships because passengers and crew typically occupy close -- and closed-in -- quarters, such as casinos, theaters and banquet-style dining rooms.
 However, Norovirus has been known to close schools, attack college dormitories and even infect a Hollywood Academy Awards party.

-According to a spokesman at the CDC, "the reason you hear about Norovirus on cruise ships is because they are required to report every incidence of gastrointestinal illness.
+According to a spokesman at the CDC, "The reason you hear about Norovirus on cruise ships is because they are required to report ... gastrointestinal illness.
 Nowhere else in the public health system of the United States is Norovirus a reportable illness.
 Norovirus is not a 'cruise ship' illness, but an illness commonly seen in many settings throughout the United States."

 In serious cases where outbreaks cannot be contained, cruise lines might actually pull a ship out of service for a few days so it can undergo a more thorough sanitization.
 These enhanced cleanings are generally coordinated with the CDC.

-Q: Is Norovirus more likely to break out on an unclean ship?
-A: No. The Vessel Sanitation Program also monitors vessel cleanliness and there is no correlation between scores and outbreaks of gastrointestinal illness.
-In fact, Crown Princess, which was forced to end a cruise early in February 2012 to contain an outbreak, scored a 100 on its November 2011 inspection.
-The twice-yearly exam is notoriously thorough and challenging; 86 or above is considered passing.
+No. The Vessel Sanitation Program monitors vessel cleanliness, and there is no correlation between scores received and outbreaks of gastrointestinal illness.
+The twice-yearly exam is notoriously thorough and challenging, with scores of 85 or below considered failing.

 Be sure to read your contract -- on the back of your cruise documents or ticket -- very carefully.
 Each line has specific rules regarding compensation.

-Q: Will travel insurance cover me in case I want to cancel because of fear of illness?
-A: There is no fear-of-illness coverage in the industry.
-However, travel insurance will cover you if you cancel because you got sick before you went or are stricken onboard.
+Your travel insurance will not cover cancellations due to the fear of illness, but it will cover you if you cancel because you got sick before you went or are stricken onboard.
 Specifically, it could also pick up medical expenses and/or compensate you for days you missed if you left the ship before the end of the cruise.
 Since policies vary between travel insurers, read the fine print before you go.